stanfordnlp/CoreNLP/_pages/docdate.md

 ## Description

 Provides several methods for setting the date of documents.
-As of version 3.9.2 this annotator must be used as a sub-annotator of `ner`, or as a custom annotator.
-Its main purpose is to provide document dates for SUTime, which is generally used as a sub-annotator of `ner` as well.
-If you wish to set document dates without running `ner` you can specify `docdate` as a custom annotator.
-This issue has been fixed in the latest version of the code on GitHub, so in future versions you won't have to set up `docdate` as a custom annotator.
+One can use the standalone `docdate` annotator or use the sub-annotator `ner.docdate` that is contained by the `ner` annotator.
+If using the sub-annotator in `ner` do not also use the standalone annotator.

 | Property name | Annotator class name | Generated Annotation |
 | --- | --- | --- |